EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

             )
 ```

-Using the API, we'll get lots of stats in TensorBoard for free.
+Using the API, we’ll get lots of stats in TensorBoard for free.
 It will also make it very easy to validate the model and to export it to a `SavedModel` format.

-In order to easily experiment with different hiper-parameters, I've also created a helper function as listed below:
+In order to easily experiment with different hyperparameters, I’ve also created a helper function as listed below:

 ```python
 import copy